 Every space is his.
 Every lonely place is his.
-Every space is his.
-Every space is his.
+Every time is his.
+Every time is his.

-[3:39] Every space is his.
-Every space is his.
-On Wednesday, when we heard Colossians 1 expounded.
+[3:39] Every time is his.
+Every time is his.
+On Wednesday.
+When we heard Colossians 1 expounded.

-Peter Adam reminded us from Colossians 1, 16 and 17.
+Peter Adam reminded us from Colossians 1.16 and 17.
 That the creation and sustenance of the world is in Christ.